 - What are the barriers to implementing this technology?
 Are there limitations?

-- Where do you plan to research next?
+- Which topic do you plan to research next?

 Your strategy in questioning will depend on what type of content you are creating.
-Live interviews obviously can’t be edited, so be prepared to ask questions to fill in any missing details – preparation is critical here.
-On the other hand, if you are looking for quotes you plan to use to support a blog post or ebook, you can spend your time drilling down on the points that need clarification or are the most compelling.
+Live interviews obviously can’t be edited, so be prepared to ask questions to fill in any missing details.
+Your focus in this case will be to maintain a fluid and compelling dialog.
+On the other hand, if you are looking for quotes you plan to use to support a blog post or ebook, you can spend your time circling back and drilling down on the points that need clarification.

 One piece of advice for interviews that will be shared in full: don’t get too in the weeds too quickly.
 There have been a few science podcasts and webinars I’ve experienced where the discussion jumps straight into deeply technical content.
 I usually get bored and tune out.
 If the build-up had been smooth, I might have been more engaged.